kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 ###### Disadvantage
 - N times of DB reads is very slow, and it has to process during user request the news feed
 ##### Push Model
-1. Client post a new feed
+1. User A post a new feed
-2. Feeds Service
+2. Feeds Service Insert the new feed to DB
+3. Feeds Service Send the new feed to A's friends through Aysnc Task
+4. Feeds Consumer will get
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0MzU1NDQyMiwtMTAyNDkxMzgwNywtMj
+eyJoaXN0b3J5IjpbMTE0MjI5MjM1NywtMTAyNDkxMzgwNywtMj
 EyNDMzMjQyMCwtMjgwOTUzNzk0LDM1NDM3Mzc0NiwtMTUwMzY1
 MTU3NiwxODA1MDI2MzI0LDkyNTU3MDQ4MiwtMjA0NTk1MTY3Ny
 wtOTA2MzM4NTQwLC0zNzg1MTY2MDhdfQ==